top of page

 Apertures

 Like Nikon's E2 Digital camera, the RD 175 used reduction optics to refocus the light on to a much smaller sensor (or sensors in this case), but where the Nikon did that from a full (35mm) frame, the Minolta suffers a heavy 2x crop.
-Because of this system, just like Nikon, the Minolta has a limit on the minimum aperture (f/6.7).
-These two factors compound the issue of shallow depth of field (subject isolation), making the one aspect that could distract from poor image quality inaccessible.
-Effectively, you're limited to an f/13 aperture on any lens, and wide angles are extremely difficult to achieve.
+Both systems suffer the same f/6.7 aperture limit, but in the Minolta's case the two factors multiply for shallow depth of field (subject isolation).
+This makes the one aspect that could distract from poor image quality completely inaccessible.
+Do you have a nice quality, fast lens in this mount?
+Well, tough because it won't make a drop of difference.
+Your 85mm f/1.4 becomes a 170mm f/13.4 here, yuk!

 Focusing